Hailey0528/CarND-Vehicle-Detection/writeup.md

 ![alt text][image2]

 #### 2. Feature Extraction
-For HOG extraction I tried different combination of parameters to check the HOG of car and notcar image.
+For HOG extraction I tried different combination of parameters to check the HOG features of car and notcar image, which is implemented in function `get_hog_features()`: line 71 through 125 and function `get_hog_features()`: line 50 through 69 in `Classifier.py`.
 But it is difficult to estimate which one is better from HOG features.
-So I have also tried different parameter combination of HOG in the classifier part and chosen the combination with best test accuracy.()
+So I have also tried different parameter combination of HOG in the classifier part and chosen the combination with best test accuracy.
 I compared the results with different color spaces and same other parameters.
 The results are as follows:

 ![alt text][image3]